unboxed/unboxed.co/source/blog/2018-05-30-“what-now-”-discovery-phase-show-and-tell-1.html.markdown

 ---
 Unboxed has recently began a “top-up” discovery phase with the team at [Compassion in Dying](https://compassionindying.org.uk/) to understand a core problem — [people who are given a life-changing diagnosis are not accessing the information they need and want when they most need it.](https://unboxed.co/blog/a-life-changing-diagnosis-helping-patients-ask-the-right-questions-when-it-matters-most/)

-Last Tuesday was the project’s first show and tell, where the Compassion in Dying/Unboxed team shared progress with the wider team from across the first sprint:
+Last week was the project’s first show and tell, where the Compassion in Dying/Unboxed team shared progress with the wider team from across the first sprint:

 ![Compassion in Dying team](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/4485479d174283bd1f7fa184dd3b5ac5.png)